alidcastano/alidcastano-jekyll/_treasure-trove/books/calNewport-SoGood.md

 ---

-title: So Good They Can't Ignore You
+title: So Good They Cant Ignore You
 author: Cal Newport

-permalink: books/SoGood
+slug: SoGood
 link: http://amzn.to/1NwesGq
 image: soGood.jpg

 read: 2015-10-20
 rating: 9.5

+directive: |
+    build career capital&mdash;and let your passion follow you

 thoughts: |
    The most useful career advice I've read.
-The advice seems obvious upon reflection, yet it is easily forgotten among all the "follow your passion" dogma.
-Before you drop everything to pursue your passion, read this--I'm glad I did.
+Which now upon reflection, seems obvious&mdash;goes to show how we can wrap our thoughts around bad advice just cause it's sexier, i.e., follow your passion.
+If you're unhappy with your current work situation, before you drop everything on a whim, read this book&mdash;I'm glad I did&mdash;and go build some career capital.
 (Only criticism: very repetitive--I recommend the audio version.)

 quote: |
     "Don't follow your passion but let your passion follow you <br>